Sweden ends neutrality, joins Finland in seeking NATO berth

 Associated Press

-STOCKHOLM (AP) — Sweden’s prime minister announced Monday that Sweden will join Finland in seeking NATO membership in the wake of Russia’s invasion of Ukraine, a historic shift that comes after more than 200 years of military nonalignment in the Nordic country.
+STOCKHOLM (AP) — Sweden’s prime minister announced Monday that Sweden will join Finland in seeking NATO membership in the wake of Russia’s invasion of Ukraine.

+The historic shift, which comes after more than 200 years of military nonalignment in the Nordic country, is likely to upset Russian President Vladimir Putin.

+“We will inform NATO that we want to become a member of the alliance,” Prime Minister Magdalena Andersson said.

+The announcement came after a debate in Riksdagen, or Parliament, earlier Monday showed that there is a huge support for joining NATO.
+Out of Sweden’s eight parties, only two smaller left-leaning parties opposed it.

-The move, which is likely to upset the government of Russian President Vladimir Putin, came after neighboring Finland announced Sunday that it too would seek to join the 30-country military alliance.
+The move in Sweden came after neighboring Finland announced Sunday that it too would seek to join the 30-country alliance.

+Public opinion in both countries was firmly against joining NATO before the Russian invasion of Ukraine on Feb.
+24, but support for NATO membership surged quickly after that.

 Prime Minister Magdalena Andersson called it “a historic change in our country’s security policy” as she addressed lawmakers in the Swedish capital.